awsdocs/amazon-pinpoint-developer-guide/doc-source/event-streams-data-journey.md

-# Journey Events<a name="event-streams-data-journey"></a>
+# Journey events<a name="event-streams-data-journey"></a>

 If you publish a journey, Amazon Pinpoint can stream event data about the journey\.
-This includes event data for any email messages that you send from the journey\.
-For information about the data that Amazon Pinpoint streams for email messages, see [Email Events](event-streams-data-email.md)\.
+This includes event data for any email, SMS, push, or custom messages that you send from the journey\.

+See the following for information about the data that Amazon Pinpoint streams:
++ For email messages, see [Email events](event-streams-data-email.md)\.
++ For SMS messages, see [SMS events](https://docs.aws.amazon.com/pinpoint/latest/developerguide/event-streams-data-sms.html)\.

-## Sample Event<a name="event-streams-data-journey-example"></a>
+## Sample event<a name="event-streams-data-journey-example"></a>

 The JSON object for a journey event contains the data shown in the following sample\.